johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

   distributed func nope() -> Int { ... }
   // error: 'distributed' function can only be declared within 'distributed actor' }

+protocol Greeter: DistributedActor { distributed func henlo() -> String // ok!
+}
 ```

-Distributed functions must be marked explicitly for a number of reasons, the first and most important one being that that they are subject to additional type-checking rules (discussed in detail in [Distributed Functions](#distributed-functions) and [Distributed Actor Isolation](#distributed-actor-isolation)).
+Distributed functions must be marked explicitly for a number of reasons, thought primarily thopse resolve around the fact that type-checking rules (see  [Distributed Actor Isolation](#distributed-actor-isolation)) and code synthesis (see [`distributed func` internals](#distributed-func-internals).
 IDEs also benefit from the ability to understand that a specific function is distributed, and may want to color them differently or otherwise indicate that such function may have higher latency and should be used with care.

 Similar to normal functions defined on actors, a distributed function has an implicitly `isolated` self parameter, meaning that they are able to refer to all internal state of an actor.
-Calling a distributed function on a local actor works effectively the same as calling any actor function on a local-only actor, if necessary an actor-hop will be emitted.
+Calling a distributed function on a local actor works effectively the same as calling any actor function on a local-only actor, meaning that if necessary an actor-hop will be emitted.

 #### Distributed function parameters and return values